-14.2 The Expectation Maximization Framework
+16.3 The Expectation Maximization Framework

 At this point, you've seen a method for learning in a particular probabilistic model with hidden variables.
+Two questions remain: (1) can Aside from the fact that GMMs use soft assignments and K-means uses hard assignments, there are other differences between the two approaches.
+What are they?

-Two questions remain: (1) can you apply this idea more generally and (2) why is it even a reasonable thing to do?
+you apply this idea more generally and (2) why is it even a reasonable thing to do?
 Expectation maximization is a family of algorithms for performing maximum likelihood estimation in probabilistic models with hidden variables.

 The general flavor of how we will proceed is as follows.
-We want to maximize the log likelihood $\mathcal{L}$ , but this will turn out to be difficult to do directly.
-Instead, we'll pick a surrogate function $\tilde{\mathcal{L}}$ that's a lower bound on $\mathcal{L}$ (i.e., $\tilde{\mathcal{L}} \leq \mathcal{L}$ everywhere) that's (hopefully) easier to maximize.
+We want to maximize the log likelihood \mathcal{L} , but this will turn out to be difficult to do directly.
+Instead, we'll pick a surrogate function $\tilde{\mathcal{L}}$ that's a lower bound on \mathcal{L} (i.e., $\tilde{\mathcal{L}} \leq \mathcal{L}$ everywhere) that's (hopefully) easier to maximize.
 We'll construct the surrogate in such a way that increasing it will force the true likelihood to also go up.
-After maximizing $\tilde{\mathcal{L}}$ , we'll construct a new lower bound and optimize that.
-This process is shown pictorially in Figure 14.2.
+After maximizing $\tilde{\mathcal{L}}$, we'll construct a new lower bound and optimize that.
+This process is shown pictorially in Figure 16.2.

-To proceed, consider an arbitrary probabilistic model $p(x, y | \theta)$ , where x denotes the observed data, y denotes the hidden data and $\theta$ denotes the parameters.
-In the case of Gaussian Mixture Models, x was the data points, y was the (unknown) labels and $\theta$ included the cluster prior probabilities, the cluster means and the cluster variances.
-Now, given access only to a number of examples $x_1, \ldots, x_N$ , you would like to estimate the parameters ( $\theta$ ) of the model.
+To proceed, consider an arbitrary probabilistic model $p(x, y | \theta)$, where x denotes the observed data, y denotes the hidden data and θ denotes the parameters.
+In the case of Gaussian Mixture Models, x was the data points, y was the (unknown) labels and θ included the cluster prior probabilities, the cluster means and the cluster variances.
+Now, given access only to a number of examples x_1, \ldots, x_N , you would like to estimate the parameters (θ) of the model.

 Probabilistically, this means that some of the variables are unknown and therefore you need to marginalize (or sum) over their possible values.
-Now, your data consists only of $\mathbf{X} = \langle x_1, x_2, ..., x_N \rangle$ , not the (x, y) pairs in D. You can then write the likelihood as:
+Now, your data consists only of $\mathbf{X} = \langle x_1, x_2, ..., x_N \rangle$, not the (x, y) pairs in D. You can then write the likelihood as: